s3no/ArbiRage/README.md

 ArbiRage is a Proof of concept I threw together to understand how the Arbitrage betting system works.

+To run the program simply run the:
+ArbiRage.py for  GUI Version
+ArbiRageCo.py for Text Based Version

 ~~A automated version will be released soon and all feedback is greatly appreciated.~~ If you win to much and try to cash out, a few websites will ban you for "insider knowledge" with no option to appeal.